wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-connectivity.md

 But there are some SQL Server connectivity aspects that are specific to Azure VMs.
 This article covers some [general connectivity scenarios](#connection-scenarios) and then provides [detailed steps for configuring SQL Server connectivity in an Azure VM](#steps-for-configuring-sql-server-connectivity-in-an-azure-vm).

 This article focuses on connectivity.
-For a full walk-through of both provisioning and connectivity, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).
+For a full walk-through of both provisioning and connectivity, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-windows-classic-ps-sql-create/).

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

-##<a name="connection-scenarios"></a> Connection scenarios
+## <a name="connection-scenarios"></a> Connection scenarios

 The way a client connects to SQL Server running on a Virtual Machine differs depending on the location of the client and the machine/networking configuration.
 These scenarios include: